XRuff/GoogleAnalytics/README.md

 googleAnalytics:
     code: UA-123456789-1
-    user: on # on/off - display user ID is user is logged in
+    user: on # on/off - display user ID if user is logged in
 ```

 Base presenter: